jjrboucher/MS-Word-Parser/README.md

 The script will do the following processing:

-1 - It will extract a list of all the files within the zip file and save it to a worksheet called XML_files.
-    In this worksheet, it will save the following information to a row:
-    "File Name", "XML", "Size (bytes)", "MD5Hash"

-2 - It will extract all the unique RSIDs from the file word/settings.xml and write it to a worksheet
+1 - It will extract all the unique RSIDs from the file word/settings.xml and write it to a worksheet
     called doc_summary.
     In this worksheet, it will save the following information to a row:
     "File Name", "Unique RSIDs", "RSID Root", "<w:p> tags", "<w:r> tags", "<w:t> tags"